 Despite its apparently steady glow, the Sun is a churning mass of superhot plasma that regularly produces powerful flares and storms that can knock out power and communication systems on Earth.
-Explores what makes the Sun so volatile and gives you access to the same data, images, and tools that scientists use to predict solar storms.
+This Lab explores what makes the Sun so volatile and gives you access to the same data, images, and tools that scientists use to predict solar storms.

 Formed over 4 billion years ago, the Sun continues to produce a seemingly limitless supply of energy.
 So, what lies beneath its surface?
 And how do the Sun's inner workings drive its behavior?